fameexpress/www.ageish.com/_posts/2024-03-20-comprehensive-guide-senior-living-options.markdown

 Plan visits to multiple facilities at different times of day.
 Engage directly with staff, sample meals, and interact with current residents to gauge the community's culture and quality of life.

-Prepare critical questions regarding staffing ratios, emergency response plans, cost structures, included services, and residents’ rights.
+Prepare critical questions regarding staffing ratios, emergency response plans, cost structures, included services, and residents' rights.
 Additionally, thoroughly review contracts, possibly consulting a legal advisor, to avoid hidden fees and understand termination terms.

 ## Red Flags to Watch For
 Be wary of facilities exhibiting high staff turnover, vague pricing details, neglected maintenance, restricted visiting hours, limited activities, and any signs of resident dissatisfaction.
 Trust your instincts when something doesn't feel right.